Process Metrics

 However, traditional control charting and process capability reporting have mathematical issues.
 An Integrated Enterprise Excellence (IEE) 30,000-foot-level reporting format addresses these issues.
 IEE 30,000-foot-level reporting provides both a process stability assessment and predictive statement for stable processes in one chart.

-Quantifying Process Improvement Read More »
+Process Performance and KPI Tracking 2.0: Diabetes Measurement and Improvement Example Read More »

 How to Report Performance Measures with Analyses, a Diabetes Illustration